MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/Lab[MB-230]_M05Lab02_OC.md

 5. Select the **Yourlabusername** script, and click **Add**

-**Task 2: Enable the productivity pane to allow agents to leverage agent scripts.**
+## Task 2: Enable the productivity pane to allow agents to leverage agent scripts
 ------------------------------------------------------------------------------------

 1. Under **Agent Experience**, select **Productivity pane**.